 By using this, we obtain

 and finally calculate

 Since $\theta \in \left[0,\frac{\pi}{2}\right]$, $\sin \theta \cos \theta >0$.
 In the asymptotic limit, $r\rightarrow\infty$,

 The angular component changes sign as in the equal momenta case and contributes a negative half winding.
-The general behavior of the vector field around the light ring is plotted in Figure (\ref{fig:spinningdistinctmomenta1},\ref{fig:spinningdistinctmomenta2}).
+The general behavior of the vector field around the light ring is plotted in Figs. \ref{fig:spinningdistinctmomenta1},\ref{fig:spinningdistinctmomenta2}.